benrady/strapper/README.md

 # Deploy
-0. Create a file named `.deploy-config` in strapper's root directory
+0. Create a file named `.deploy_config` in strapper's root directory
 0. Set the `s3_bucket` variable to be your Amazon S3 bucket name

         s3_bucket=mybucket.example.com